-The Museum of Science, straddling both Boston and Cambridge, is a museum experience that will grow with your kids.
-Infants, toddlers, and pre-schoolers can cut their teeth on the museum through the Discovery Center (pictured), which advertises itself as a space for infants to eight year olds.
-In my experience, it seems to be more popular with the younger half of that age set.
+1. Got preschoolers?
+Consider starting your MOS journey on Level One, which is home to the Discovery Center, which opens at 10am and tends to reach fire code capacity by 10:15.
+(After that, you have to put your name in and wait for openings.)
+The Discovery Center advertises itself as a space for infants to eight year olds, but in my experience, it seems to be more popular with the younger half of that age set.
 The Discovery Center has a gated area specifically for non-walkers, live animal exhibits, animal skeletons to assemble, and several different experimental stations.
 My son's current favorite is the series of modular pipes that you can rearrange to suck ping pong balls up to be spat out somewhere else.
-The Discovery Center opens at 10:00 and tends to reach fire code capacity by 10:15, so be sure to get there early!

-The museum has a lot to offer kids who have outgrown the Discovery Center as well.
-Kids of all ages will scamper up and down the Soundstair, a set of musical stairs that uses photoelectric sensors to detect movement on the stairs.
+2. Just outside the Discovery Center, you'll find a small feature of the museum that never fails to delight: the Soundstair.
+Kids of all ages will scamper up and down this musical staircase that uses photoelectric sensors to detect movement.
 As you go up and down the stairs, it plays musical notes.

-Level 2 is home to the new Hall of Human Life exhibit, where you can see a replica of a Homo erectus fossil, consider controversial questions of human biology and genetics (Should you have your baby's DNA sequenced?), and learn about your body and health.
+9. Level 2 is home to a really fantastic, new-ish exhibit: The Hall of Human Life, where you can see a replica of a Homo erectus fossil, consider controversial questions of human biology and genetics (Should you have your baby's DNA sequenced?), and learn about your body and health.
 This is probably the most interactive of the museum's exhibits, with more than 70 ways to participate in generating knowledge.
 When you enter the exhibit you can get a wrist band with a bar code on it.
 Scanning that barcode allows you to measure things like the efficiency of your walk (I apparently burn 104 calories walking, which more efficient than I expected given that I am 8 months pregnant), the size of your instep, and more.

-These are just a few of my favorite exhibits, and almost all of the exhibits have some level of interactive displays.
-In addition to the exhibits, the museum has live presentations on a range of topics including live animals, new scientific breakthroughs, and science as magic.
+In addition, the museum has live presentations on a range of topics including live animals, new scientific breakthroughs, and science as magic.
 For preschool children, there is even a live animal story time.
 Throughout the museum are drop-in activities about engineering, investigation, and laboratory science.
+There's also an IMAX theater and the Charles Hayden Planetarium, for shows that require additional fees.
 Be sure to check out the museum's schedule for information on when these presentations and activities occur.

 Tips for your visit: